 What are the Codes used on Form W-2?

-The codes on Form W-2 allow employers to further itemize their employees’ earnings and provide them with any additional information that will be helpful to them.
+The W2 box 12 codes allow employers to further itemize their employees’ earnings and provide them with any additional information that will be helpful to them.
 On lines 12a, 12b, 12c, and 12d, employers can enter any of the codes A-HH.

 Employers can enter up to 4 different codes, depending on what information applies to the employee.
 For example, more details on uncollected tax amounts, deferrals, and IRA contributions.